Raspberry Spelt Thumbprint Cookies

 - Pre-heat the oven to 175ºC (350ºF) and line a large baking tray with grease-proof paper.

-- Beat the sugar and butter together for several minutes until light and fluffy (I used my food processor).
-Add the vanilla extract and beat quickly again.
+- Beat the sugar and butter together for several minutes until light and fluffy (I used my stand mixer).

-- Add the flour and continue to work until the mixture pulls together as a sticky dough.
-Crush or break the raspberries and stir into the dough.
+- Add the flour and continue to work just until the mixture pulls together as a sticky dough.

-- Scoop out balls of around 2 tablespoons and roll them quickly in your hands (it's messy, be warned).
-Place them on the prepared tray, leaving a little space in between them (although they don't spread out much).
+- Place them on the prepared tray, leaving a little space in between them (although they don't spread out much).

-- Bake for around 18-20 minutes until the edges are golden brown.
-Remove from the oven and using your thumb, the back of a spoon or teaspoon measure (see above), gently push down to make holes in the cookies.
+- Remove from the oven and using your thumb, the back of a spoon or teaspoon measure, gently push down to make holes in the cookies (see here).

 Notes